melatech-io/interview-task-contact-patient/README.md

     ├── docker-compose - Docker-compose file and assets for running mysql server └── libs - libraries shared between applications └── dtos - DTOs shared between frontend and backend

+# Component library

+Ant design is used as component library.
+You can find all components and their documentation here at: https://ant.design/components/overview

 # Notes